-- Cover sheet - Lay description/Summary - A 50 word lay summary of the project suitable for media release if the application is successful. - A 250 word summary of the project suitable for for publication on the FightMND website and newsletter if the application is successful. - Provide background information necessary for readers without scientific or medical training to readily understand the rationale and feasibility of the proposed drug development project.
-It should also clearly describe the scientific objective the project is designed to achieve. - ► Describe the ultimate applicability of the research (in lay terms): - What type of MND patients (e.g. Sporadic vs familial) will it help and how it will help them (e.g. symptom control vs. disease progression) - ii.
-What are the potential clinical applications, benefits, and risks? - iii.
-What is the projected time to achieve a patient-related outcome? - iv.
-What are the likely contributions of this study in advancing the development of a therapy for MND? - Research proposal for project (maximum 8 pages, font size 12, minimum 1 cm margins).
-Provide a well-developed, well-integrated, and detailed research plan that supports the translational feasibility and promise of the project including: - Aims of the project stating clearly and concisely which hypotheses are being tested, and the applicability of results to the further development of a potential treatment for MND; - Background; - Preliminary and supporting data relevant to the phase(s) of the preclinical development as required; - Research plan and timeline: - i.
-Provide a detailed outline of the research for the full period of performance, including clear go/no-go milestones with justifications; and - ii.
-Provision of an accompanying Gantt diagram outlining this proposed timeline.
+- Cover sheet (see page 18). - A 50 word lay summary of the project suitable for media release if the application is successful. - A 250 word lay summary of the project suitable for publication on the FightMND website and newsletter if the application is successful. - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed Drug Development project.
+It should also clearly describe the scientific objective the project is designed to achieve. - Describe the ultimate applicability of the research (in lay terms): - What type of MND patients (e.g. Sporadic vs Familial) will it help and how it will help them (e.g. symptom control vs. disease progression)? - What are the potential clinical applications, benefits, and risks? - What is the projected time to achieve a patient-related outcome? - What are the likely contributions of this study in advancing the development of a therapy for MND? - Research proposal for project (8 pages max., font size 12 calibri preferred, minimum 1 cm margins).
+Provide a well-developed, well-integrated, and detailed research plan that supports the translational feasibility and promise of the project including: - Aims of the project stating clearly and concisely which hypotheses are being tested, and the applicability of results to the further development of a potential treatment for MND; - Background; - Preliminary and supporting data relevant to the phase(s) of the preclinical development as required; - Research plan and timeline: - Provide a detailed outline of the research for the full period of performance, including clear go/no-go milestones with justifications. - Provision of an accompanying Gantt diagram outlining the proposed timeline. - For animal studies: - Explain how and why the animal species, strain, and model(s) being used can address the scientific objectives, and where appropriate, the study's relevance to sporadic human MND biology; - Summarise the procedures to be conducted and describe how the study will be controlled; - To further support the advancement of a particular therapeutic candidate, studies should aim to demonstrate beneficial effects across a range of outcomes, including motor or cognitive function, neurophysiology, histopathology, and survival when using in vivo models of MND;